-The truancy intervention program provides supportive services to the school district and students which has steadily improved truancy rates throughout the county over the past sixteen years.
-The school district also hired additional counselors to assist students at all school sites.
-Mariposa County Behavioral Health and Recovery Services created the Children's System of Care Program (CSOC), which replaced the Family Solutions Program referenced in the 2001 JJCPA application.
-CSOC provides youth and family services based on an assessment of the families' needs and strengths.
+The truancy intervention program provides supportive services to the school district and students, which continues to improve truancy rates throughout the county.
+The school district also provides counselors to assist students at all school sites.
+Mariposa County Behavioral Health and Recovery Services provide therapeutic services through their Full Service Partnership (FSP) Program to support to students and their families.
+FSP provides youth and family services based on an assessment of the families' needs and strengths.
 The youth and family partners are actively involved in the development of the case plan and goals.

-In April 2017, the local Juvenile Justice Coordinating Council reviewed the programs and services supported by the JJCPA and YOBG allocations.
-The JJCC agreed that there continues to be a need to support the existing programs.
-The JJCC is also aware that they need to update the Local Juvenile Justice Action Plan of 2001.
+The local Juvenile Justice Coordinating Council is aware of the programs and services supported by the JJCPA and YOBG allocations.
+It has been determined that there continues to be a need to support the existing programs.

-Until the plan is updated, Mariposa County will continue to use existing resources to respond to juvenile crime.
+Mariposa County will continue to use existing resources to respond to juvenile crime.
 To make the best use of limited funding, Mariposa County has developed strong collaborative relationships between local agencies and organizations that provide services to the at-risk youth population.
 The key resources that target at-risk youth and their families include: